Gyumri massacre: Background

-Several incidents have occurred in Gyumri involving the russian military base.
-In 1999, two drunken soldiers, Denis Popov and Alexander Kamenev, armed with AK-74 assault rifles, killed two men, Vaghinak Simonyan and David Soghomonyan, and injuring 14.
+Several incidents have occurred in Gyumri involving the Russian military base.
+In 1999, two drunken soldiers, Denis Popov and Alexander Kamenev, armed with AK-74 assault rifles, killed two men, Vaghinak Simonyan and David Soghomonyan, and injured 14.
 The two men were tried in Armenia.
 Popov was sentenced to 14 years in prison and Kamenev to 15.
 Whether or not the two served their entire terms in Armenia is unclear and little is known about this court's investigation and punishment.
 In an interview published on January 16 with News.am, Popov's lawyer, Tamara Yailoyan, claimed that her former client had been transferred to Russia "after two to three years," and, "we later learned, set free."
 In 2013, two children were killed by a mine on the training field in the vicinity of the military base.
-The field was not fenced or given properly warning, but nonetheless the command of the military based never punished anyone and also ignored the official complaints of the locals.
+The field was not fenced or given proper warning, but nonetheless the command of the military base never punished anyone and also ignored the official complaints of the locals.